edgexfoundry/edgex-docs/docs_src/security/Ch-Secure-Consul.md

 This agent token provides the identity for Consul service itself and access control for any agent-based API calls from client and thus provides better security.

+The management token provides the identity for Consul service itself and access control for remote configuration from client and thus provides better security.
+It's created and stored onto the pre-configured folder under `/tmp/edgex/secrets/consul-acl-token`.

 `security-bootstrapper` service also uses Consul's bootstrap token to generate Vault's role based from Consul Secrets Engine API `/consul/role/<role_name>` for all internal default EdgeX services and add-on services via environment variable `ADD_REGISTRY_ACL_ROLES`.
 Please see more details